Murder of Barry Winchell: Murder

 He faced a mandatory life sentence, with or without the possibility of parole.
 Arguing for a chance of parole, Glover's defense team pointed to his difficult upbringing, young age, and claimed that Fisher had used him as a pawn.
 After deliberating, military jurors decided to give Glover a chance at parole.
 A psychologist testified that he had gotten along with black youths and gay youths at his youth home, in contrast to previous claims that he was a racist homophobe.

 Shortly before he was sentenced, Glover apologized to Winchell's family.
 His voice cracking, he said "If I had acted as half the man, even half the soldier as Barry was, he’d be with us right now.
 I have to apologize to Barry's parents.
 I'm deeply sorry for the pain I've brought your family.
 This is something that I'll have to remember for the rest of my life."
-Glover said he was drunk at the time of the murder and was recovering from alcoholism, and that he didn't know why he attacked Winchell.
+Glover said he was drunk at the time of the murder and was recovering from alcoholism, and that he did not know why he attacked Winchell.
 He said he had found God in prison.
 Glover's attorneys continued to argue that Fisher had goaded him into attacking Winchell.
 Winchell's parents testified during the hearing, describing him as a loving, compassionate man who enjoyed the Army and wanted to become a helicopter pilot.

 Fisher pleaded guilty to two counts of obstruction of justice, one count of providing alcohol to a minor, and three counts of false swearing and was sentenced to 12.5 years in prison.
 As part of his plea agreement, charges of participating as a principal to premeditated murder and being an accessory after the fact to premeditated murder were dropped.
 Although Winchell's family was satisfied with Glover's sentence, they were outraged by Fisher's sentence.
 Winchell's parents, Wally and Patricia Kutteles said "Suddenly, the Army let him plead to nothing related to the actual murder ... justice was not served today."
 C. Dixon Osburn, then the co-executive director of the OutServe-SLDN, decried the sentence as a "travesty".
 "We're left with huge questions about why Fort Campbell cut this deal", he said.

 In addition to their sentences, Glover and Fisher were also both dishonorably discharged, reduced in rank to private, and ordered to forfeit all of their pay and benefits.
 They were incarcerated at the United States Disciplinary Barracks.
 Fisher was denied clemency in 2003, released to a halfway house in August 2006, and released from custody in October 2006.
 Glover was later transferred to a civilian prison and paroled on August 27, 2020.